klaralewis/datascience1repo/README.md

 # datascience1repo
-this is my first practice repo
+this is my first practice repo, git is awesome